top of page

 with master throwers: Byron Temple at Pratt Art Institute, and David

 Kuraoka at SF State University.
-My sculpting process is best described
+My sculpting process is often described

 as slow-motion throwing; I construct my pieces from large coils,